75th Anniversary: A Sustainable Future

 Our “A Sustainable Future” project aims to actively demonstrate the value and raise the profile of microbiology in achieving the SDGs with decision-makers within the UK and the Republic of Ireland.
 It will also raise the profile of the SDGs within the microbiology community.

 The project will promote knowledge exchange by bringing together microbiologists, scientists, industry, NGOs, and policy-makers, to champion the importance of microbiology in sustainable development.
 Microbiological expertise will be used to explore solutions and influence national and international implementation plans.
 This will drive us towards the Society’s vision of a world in which the science of microbiology provides maximum benefit to society.

 Microbiology can contribute to achieving the SDGs in many ways.
 While it could be argued that microbiology could play a role in accomplishing all 17, we have identified 11 SDGs where the contribution of microbiology is most significant and relevant.
 These fall under the three broad themes of food security, health, and environment and sustainability.

-We will be launching this project with a panel discussion held at Central Hall Westminster on 2 May.
-The launch event will include a panel discussion and Q&A session about the opportunities and challenges in achieving the SDGs.
-The conversation will focus on how the UK and Irish Governments can make better use of microbiology to meet their SDG commitments.
+We hosted the launch of our 'A Sustainable Future' project on 2 May 2019 at Central Hall, Westminster.
+The event included a panel discussion and Q&A session about the opportunities and challenges in achieving the SDGs.
+The conversation focused on how the UK and Irish Governments could make better use of microbiology to meet their SDG commitments.